link-nv/linkid-sdk/README.md

 v4.1
 ---
   * Configuration simplified
-    * no more need to configure a ConfigFilter or set a ConfigHolder.
+    * no more need to configure a LinkIDConfigFilter or set a LinkIDConfigHolder.
 The WS client now takes an extra LinkIDConfigService argument.
 You can use the default LinkIDConfig implementation which will look for a linkID.properties file or you can use your own.
     * linkid-config module no longer exists
   * Voucher support